 We parked near the Sanibel Lighthouse and walked along the bay.
 The bay contains the same beautiful beach but is nearly wave-free, making it great for the little ones.
 This area also is home to a short fishing pier.
 If you’re looking for a beach that is away from the high-rises and nightlife, you may consider staying on Sanibel Island!

 While Naples is known for its designer shopping outlets and historical fishing pier, it should also be known for its 7 miles of white sand beach.
-Naples is a known for its wealth, and the well-kept beaches are a testimony to this.
+Naples is known for its wealth, and the well-kept beaches are a testimony to this.
 There is public access at many different points, but entering at Lowdermilk Park gives you access to two playgrounds and sand volleyball courts, plus concession stands and restrooms.
-You’ll have to pay a meter, but you’re family will be happy to have more than just the beach available!
+You’ll have to pay a meter, but your family will be happy to have more than just the beach available!

 What’s your family’s favorite beach near Fort Myers, Florida?
 Any tips you would add?